KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 },
 ```

 In contrast to the other uniforms that have been added to the advanced material, this uniform has a `semantic` property, with the value `"MODELVIEWINVERSETRANSPOSE"`.
-Also note that its `type ` is `35675`, which stands for `GL_FLOAT_MAT3`, and thus indicates a 3x3 matrix (and not a 4x4 matrix).
-Particularly, this matrix consists of the upper left 3x3 entries of the transposed of the inverse of the model-view-matrix.
+Also note that its `type ` is `35675`, which stands for `GL_FLOAT_MAT3`, and thus indicates a 3&times;3 matrix (and not a 4&times;4 matrix).
+Particularly, this matrix consists of the upper left 3&times;3 entries of the model-view-matrix, transposed and inverted.

-The model-view matrix is the product of the [global transform](gltfTutorial_004_ScenesNodes.md#global-transforms-of-nodes)  of the `node` that contains to the `mesh` that is rendered with this material, and the view matrix of the camera that is used for rendering.
-When this model-view-matrix has been computed, then the normal matrix is just given as
+The model-view matrix is the product of the [global transform](gltfTutorial_004_ScenesNodes.md#global-transforms-of-nodes)  of the `node`, which contains the `mesh` that is rendered with this material, and the view matrix of the camera, which is used for rendering.
+When this model-view-matrix has been computed, the normal matrix is just given as

-    mat3 normalMatrix = mat3(transpose(inverse(modelViewMatrix)))
+    mat3 normalMatrix = mat3(transpose(inverse(modelViewMatrix))).

 Previous: [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md) | [Table of Contents](README.md) | Next: [Simple Texture](gltfTutorial_015_SimpleTexture.md)